Skip to content

 Focusmate: Productivity on Demand

-Haikal Kushahrin
+Haikal

-Haikal Kushahrin
+Haikal

-3 min read
+4 min read

 I know how that feels because I do that all the time.

 Before the pandemic was a thing, you had to show up to your office or lecture hall even when you didn’t feel like it.
-There will be consequences for not doing so.
+There are consequences involved.
 Now that we’re home most of the time, no one is watching you or keeping you accountable.
-It’s easy to slip into distractions when working or studying at home.

-You can bring that accountability home with a virtual coworking app called Focusmate.
+Bring that accountability home with Focusmate.

 What is Focusmate?

-Focusmate is a productivity app that works.
+Focusmate is a productivity app that actually works.

-You could do the same thing with friends, but sessions with friends distract me too much for me to get any work done.
+Technically, you could do the same thing with friends, but sessions with friends distract me too much for me to get any work done.

 Why does Focusmate work?

 3. Focusmate uses social pressure to make you complete your task.
 When we have someone working with us, we want to make ourselves good in front of them.
-Something is pushing us to get our best work done.
+This pushes us to get our best work done.
+We don’t like letting others down, but we let ourselves down ourselves down all the time by procrastinating.
+The solution?
+Book sessions with strangers.
+If we don’t show up, we’ll feel guilty about wasting someone’s time.
+We'll also find it harder to get a partner in the future if we're notorious for not showing up.

-5. Focusmate also allows you to practice metacognition when doing your tasks.
+4. Focusmate also allows you to practice metacognition when doing your tasks.
 You start by planning what you will be doing, and you end by reflecting on your tasks.

 Tips on using Focusmate